simonprickett/getting-started-with-express-part-1/README.md

 # Getting Started with Express (Part 1)

 This is the demo application that accompanies my "Getting Started with Express (Part 1)" video.
-It models a very basic in memory key/value store database that has no persistence.
+It uses the [Express framework](http://expressjs.com/) to model a very basic in memory key/value store database that has no persistence.

 ## Requirements